xChristianZx/Bears-Team-02/client/placeholder.md

 First, an explanation of the npm dependencies in `package.json`:

 babel-core: The actual package that has Babel inside of it

-babel-loader: This configures babel to run with Webpack. **Anything named *-loader at the end is a package to allow it to run with Webpack.**
+babel-loader: This configures babel to run with Webpack. **Anything named -loader at the end is a package to allow it to run with Webpack.**

-Babel-preset-*: These are like "plugins" for Babel.
+Babel-preset-: These are like "plugins" for Babel.
 You can look at the documentation, but basically `env` is for compiling modern JavaScript (ES8+) and `react` is for React.
 This helps define what is in the "public" file.
-(See folder structure for more.) react & reactDOM: Obviously, these are the packages for React.
+(See folder structure for more.)

+react & reactDOM: Obviously, these are the packages for React.
 I'm not sure if there are any others.

 CSS & style-loader: Same as babel-loader, helps CSS & Styling build with Webpack.
 There's a Sass-loader in npm as well. webpack & webpack-CLI: Just webpack.

 webpack-dev-server: This runs a dev server that checks dependencies, builds React, and hosts it on local host.
 This is the best dev server to be using for React & Webpack.
 I don't know how copatible it is with Node & the back-end.
 It'll update on every save for quick, live editing without having to actually require Webpack to manually "build" your page each time.

 These are the bare minimum dependencies for just about any React app.
-Webpack runs babel and anything else with *-loader at the end to do the work in one line of code rather than running Babel manually each time. `create-react-app` is just this, but don't build it yourself.
+Webpack runs babel and anything else with -loader at the end to do the work in one line of code rather than running Babel manually each time. `create-react-app` is just this, but don't build it yourself.

 In the scripts section, I have `npm build` just as a shorthand for `npm webpack-dev-server` because I always type _web_ server.